erights/quasiParserGenerator/test/tinyses/tinyses.md

 promise API.
 See [Distributed Electronic Rights in JavaScript](http://research.google.com/pubs/pub40673.html).

+We will add BigInt to TinySES, even though it will only be in EcmaScript well after ES2017.

+### Exceptions to the subsetting claims

 Freezing the primordials does more that just turn non-errors into errors.
 It also changes how reflection describes these properties and objects.
 Thus, SES and TinySES are technically not subsets of ES-strict for programs using reflection, since these differences are detectable by means other than errors.

+### Remaining hazards

 Arrow functions and concise methods have a [[Call]] behavior and no [[Construct]] behavior, preventing them from being called as a